-These three types of research network share some common key features.
+These three types of research networks share some key features.
 First, they all promote exchanges of information among their members.
-Second, they depend on a shared focus on common interests, themes, objectives or results.
-Third, the success of the networks is largely determined by their members' ability to both contribute to and benefit from the information that is generated and assembled.
+Secondly, they depend on a shared focus on common interests, themes, objectives or results.
+Thirdly, the success of the networks is largely determined by their members' ability to both contribute to and benefit from the information that is generated and assembled.
 Finally, networks tend to evolve over time, from the basic function of information exchange, to include coordination, resource exchange and allocation.